MonaHarris/aws-sdk-for-php/README_OLD.md

-# AWS SDK for PHP - Version 1
+!!AWS SDK for PHP - Version 1

 ---

-**NOTE:** This is the repository for version 1 of the AWS SDK for PHP.
+ *NOTE:** This is the repository for version 1 of the AWS SDK for PHP.
 The SDK was rewritten and moved to a new repository: <http://github.com/aws/aws-sdk-php>.
 We encourage you to [upgrade to the latest](http://docs.aws.amazon.com/aws-sdk-php-2/guide/latest/migration-guide.html) version of the AWS SDK for PHP.